orphnahk/Tasmota/lib/libesp32_div/esp-nimble-cpp/docs/New_user_guide.md

 Once we have created the scan we can start looking for advertising servers.

-To do this we call `NimBLEScan::getResults(duration)`, the duration parameter is a uint32_t that specifies the number of milliseconds to scan for,
+To do this we call `NimBLEScan::start(duration)`, the duration parameter is a uint32_t that specifies the number of milliseconds to scan for,
 passing 0 will scan forever.

 In this example we will scan for 10 seconds.
 This is a blocking function (a non blocking overload is also available).